Zombies 3: Plot

-Zed is nervous for his home college interview, which is the last thing he needs to overcome before figuring out if he is accepted in Mountain College or not.
+Zed is nervous for his home college interview, which is the last thing he needs to overcome before finding out if he has been accepted in Mountain College.
 Addison's alien powers cause him to "zombie out" during his interview, causing his interviewer, Ms. Crabtree, to leave.
 Addison questions her identity as an alien, asking her mom about her grandma.
-The trio of aliens suspect that the Seabrook Cup, which is the trophy Angie created, now awarded to the winning team of the Cheer Off, which is crafted with materials from their home world, is their map home.
+The trio of aliens suspect that the Seabrook Cup, which is the trophy Angie created and now awarded to the winning team of the Cheer Off, which is crafted with materials from their home world, is their map home.
 Addison discovers this same thing soon after and realizes either the aliens win it or she does.
 The werewolves discover the aliens' mission and alert the Z-Patrol.
 Zed, after learning he was accepted into college, discovers the Z-Patrol's orders and tries to stop the aliens from competing in the Cheer-Off.
-The extraterrestrial team is disqualified, leaving Addison being their only chance of finding Utopia.
+The extraterrestrial team is disqualified, leaving Addison as their only chance of finding Utopia.
 The Seabrook Mighty Shrimp are victorious at the competition and win.

 The werewolves crash into the cheer pavilion and reveal the aliens' plans.
 The aliens, Addison and Zed escape before Addison reveals to the town her alien heritage.
 Zed reveals his college news and the aliens realize that the coordinates to Utopia lie in Addison's DNA.
 Unfortunately, their map is dynamic, meaning they must take Addison to their new home.
 A conflicted Addison agrees to go.
 Zed offers to go with her, but it's impossible as he would be killed by their stardust energy within minutes.
 The day the aliens and Addison are set to leave for Utopia, the aliens' ship is critically damaged, so the werewolves offer their moonstone and Eliza states that they could charge the ship by filtering the moonstone's energy through their Z-Bands.
 Zed risks his life by interfering with the power of the aliens and the moonstone, though he survives.
 As the others race to exit the ship before it releases into space, Addison and Zed share one last kiss before he is beamed back to Earth and the spaceship disappears into hyperspace.

 A few days later, in a world without Addison, the group celebrates their graduation as the aliens decrypt Addison's DNA as the map coordinates.
 Addison realizes that her grandma Angie wanted her species to live on Earth, just as the map is decoded into revealing that Earth was Utopia the entire time, confirming Addison's beliefs.
 The aliens then return to Seabrook, as a joyful Zed, Bree, Willa, Wynter, Wyatt, Bonzo, Bucky and the Aceys celebrate their return.
 Afterwards, the aliens fully move in to Seabrook, along with several other monsters and creatures including vampires and merfolk.